oroinc/documentation/user_guide_sales_tools/b2b_sales/territory_management.rst

 - View: |IcView|

 .. image:: ../../img/territories/active_territory_manage.png
+   :alt: The active territory from the grid

 It is possible to filter records by territories.
 To enable the territory filter, click :guilabel:`Manage Filters` and select **Territories** from the list.

 .. image:: ../../img/territories/grid_filters.png
+   :alt: click manage filters to enable the territory filter

 .. image:: ../../img/territories/grid_filters_vip.png
+   :alt: Select VIP territory

 View Territories
 ----------------